jojojaeger/whisper-streamlit/README.md

 ## Fixes to common errors

-* Error: Request failed with status code 403 solution run the app with --server.enableWebsocketCompression=false
+* Error: Request failed with status code 403 -> run the app with "--server.enableWebsocketCompression=false"

 ## Contact